What is Pork Butt?Print this Page

 Despite what you might think, the name 'pork butt' actually has nothing to do with the meat coming from the rear of the pig.
 The butt is actually cut from the shoulder, and the reason it has it's name is more to do with the storage and transport of the joint throughout history.

 Some suggest that in pre-revolutionary New England and into the American Revolutionary War, New England butchers tended to take less prized cuts of pork like hams and shoulders and pack them into barrels for storage and transport, known as a butt, which comes from the Latin word "Buttis" meaning cask or barrel.Wikipedia: "Boston Butt"

-Pork butt is cut from the top of the shoulder of the pig and, although it is carefully butchered to remove most of the bones, it is technically a 'bone in' joint because the shoulder-blade bone is left in.
+Pork butt comes from the top of the shoulder of the pig, behind the neck, and, although it is carefully butchered to remove most of the bones, it is technically a 'bone in' joint because the shoulder-blade bone is left in.
 It is this bone that gives the butt its characteristic edge for pulled pork.
 The shoulder-blade bone is uniquely long and flat, which helps to evenly distribute the heat throughout the meat while cooking, thus ensuring low temperatures can be held for lengthy periods of time.
 This low and slow method works to break down any tougher connective tissue and render any fat from the well marbled meat into melt in the mouth, delicious pork, with a wonderful depth of flavour.
 Are you hungry yet?..